Cook’s 85-yard TD highlights Vikings’ 20-9 win vs. Cards

 The Cardinals were last in the league last season in rushing defense, allowing an average of nearly 155 yards per game that was bumped up by the Vikings here last Oct.
 14 in a 27-17 victory fueled by a career-high 155 rushing yards from Latavius Murray.

-Cook made the Cardinals look bad again, when he took a handoff to the left and veered right behind a key seal block by new right guard Josh Kline.
-The new zone blocking scheme directed by offensive coordinator Kevin Stefanski, senior offensive adviser Gary Kubiak and offensive line coach Rick Dennison ought to be a good fit for Cook with his keen cutback ability.
+Cook made the Cardinals look bad again, when he took a handoff to the left and veered right behind key seal blocks by right guard Josh Kline and tight end Kyle Rudolph.
+The new zone-blocking scheme favored by offensive adviser Gary Kubiak ought to be a good fit for Cook with his keen cutback ability.
 The touchdown run was the longest in a preseason game in Vikings history, topping a 76-yarder by Jordan Todman in 2012.

 SITTING OUT